saymrwulf/stable-baselines3/notes.md

-2021-09-04T06:11:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2021-09-17T01:46:00 - Refactor for clarity, might break a few tests though (stable-baselines3) 2021-09-23T17:30:00 - Minor doc updates: linking to article on quantization (stable-baselines3)
+2021-09-04T06:11:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2021-09-17T01:46:00 - Refactor for clarity, might break a few tests though (stable-baselines3) 2021-09-23T17:30:00 - Minor doc updates: linking to article on quantization (stable-baselines3) 2021-09-23T03:49:00 - Implementing approach from a new paper read last night (stable-baselines3)